nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a person : `add`

 Adds a new contact with details such as name, phone number, physical address, birthday, email, and remarks.
+Note that although multiple birthdays and remarks may be entered, only the last (most up to date one) will be recorded.

 **Command Format:**
 `add n/<Full Name> p/<Phone Number> a/<Address> [b/<Birthday>] e/<Email> [r/<Remark>]…​ [t/<Tag>]…​`